hugopstackhouse/MPSTime.jl/docs/src/hyperparameters.md

 ## [Choice of tuning algorithm](@id hyper_algs)
 The hyperparameter tuning algorithm used by [`tune`](@ref) (or [`evaluate`](@ref)) can be specified with the `optimiser` argument.
 This supports the default builtin [`MPSRandomSearch`](@ref) methods, as well as (in theory) any solver that is supported by the [`Optimization.jl interface`](https://docs.sciml.ai/Optimization/stable).
 Note that many of these solvers struggle with discrete search spaces, such as tuning the integer valued `chi_max` and `d`.
 Some of them require initial conditions (set `provide_x0=true`), and some require no initial conditions (set `provide_x0=false`), so your mileage may vary.
-By default, `tune()` handles optimisers attempting to evaluate discrete hyperparameters at a non-integer value by rounding,  and using its own cache to avoid rounding based cache misses.
+By default, `tune()` handles optimisers attempting to evaluate discrete hyperparameters at a non-integer value by rounding and using its own cache to avoid rounding based cache misses.
 This is effective, but has the downside of causing `maxiters` to be inaccurate (as repeated hyperparameter evaluations caused by rounding result in a 'skipped' iteration).

 ```@docs
 MPSRandomSearch